 - Cook an additional 3 - 4 minutes, then check with a meat thermometer for an internal temperature of at least 140 degrees.

-- Remove fish from the pan and place on the cooling rack.
-Allow to drain 3 - 5 minutes prior to serving.
+- Remove the fish from the pan and place on the cooling rack.
+Sprinkle with kosher salt if desired, then allow to drain 3 – 5 minutes before serving.

 Notes

 Cut the oil from 2 TBSP to 2 tsp.
 Combine the oil with the panko parmesan mixture, stirring to ensure the oil is absorbed by the panko, then dredge as instructed.
-Air Fry at 400º until crispy, about 6 - 8 minutes, turning over half way through the cook time.
+Air Fry at 400º until crispy, about 6 – 8 minutes, turning over halfway through the cooking time.

 I tried this for my husband who had asked for fried fish.
 Although skeptical, he really enjoyed it and would like it again!
 Victory!!